luxinyu1/Trans-SS/datasets/README.md

 ## Note

 The validation datasets for French and Spanish are not publicly available.
 Please refer to the writers of the original paper if you want to get these two datasets.
-We only provide our split script here.
+We only provide our splitting script here.